henrikmarklund/arm/README.md

- * Code for the upcoming Neurips 2021 paper.
-Some code and hyperparameters differ from the current arxiv version (v3).
- * Henrik will be offline Dec 2 - Dec 14 so responses to some questions may be slower during this time period.
+*Henrik will be offline Dec 2 - Dec 14 so responses to some questions may be slower during this time period.*

 # Adaptive Risk Minimization: Learning to Adapt to Domain Shift
+*Code for the upcoming Neurips 2021 paper.
+Some code and hyperparameters differ from the current arxiv version (v3).*

 The structure of this repo and the way certain details around the training loop and evaluation loop is set up is inspired by and adapted from the [DomainBed repo](https://github.com/facebookresearch/DomainBed/tree/main/domainbed) and the [Wilds repo](https://github.com/p-lambda/wilds).